 In another report, US-41 at Littleton Road also poses dangers for motorists.
 In February 2022, a 78-year-old man died after being rear-ended at the intersection.
 The two vehicles involved went up in flames during the collision.

-The Law Offices of Anidjar & Levine has the resources and skills you need to win your case and get you the compensation you deserve.
-Call us today at 1-800-747-3733 for a free, no-obligation case evaluation.
-We have offices throughout South Florida to ensure you get the service and representation you need after a car accident.
+The Law Offices of Anidjar & Levine has the resources and skills you want to win your case and get you the compensation you deserve.
+Contact us today for a free, no-obligation case evaluation.
+We have offices throughout Florida to ensure you get the service and representation you want after a car accident.

 We want to put our knowledge, experience, and resources to work for you.SPEAK TO AN ATTORNEY NOW